Crispy Cracker-Crusted Baked Chicken Breasts

 - Reduce the heat to low.
 Sprinkle the flour over the remaining fats in the skillet, whisking for 2 minutes to form a bubbly roux paste.

-- Slowly whisk in the milk to initiate starch gelatinization.
-Once thickened, stir in the grated Parmesan until the sauce is a smooth, stable emulsion.
+- Slowly whisk in the milk until the sauce thickens.
+Once thickened, stir in the grated Parmesan until the sauce is smooth and velvety.

 - Taste and adjust seasoning with salt and pepper as needed.